stacs-srg/valipop/docs/usage/factor-search.md

 ### Running with Docker

-The Valipop repisitory also provides a Docker image to run the factor search.
+The ValiPop repository also provides a Docker image to run the factor search.
 This can be installed with the following command

 ```sh
 docker pull ghcr.io/daniel5055/valipop-search:master